 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>TodaysFinancialNews.com LLC - Latest Comments in Vice Stocks: Investing in Sin</title><link>http://todaysfinancialnews.disqus.com/</link><description></description><language>en</language><lastBuildDate>Sun, 14 Dec 2008 03:05:55 -0000</lastBuildDate><item><title>Re: Vice Stocks: Investing in Sin</title><link>http://www.todaysfinancialnews.com/us-stocks-and-markets/vice-stocks/#comment-4395607</link><description>However sorry I wanted to say that there are many investments that do the inverse of the market as well like SKF&lt;br&gt;&lt;br&gt;&lt;a href="http://www.uinvest2.com" rel="nofollow"&gt;http://www.uinvest2.com&lt;/a&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Austin</dc:creator><pubDate>Sun, 14 Dec 2008 03:05:55 -0000</pubDate></item><item><title>Re: Vice Stocks: Investing in Sin</title><link>http://www.todaysfinancialnews.com/us-stocks-and-markets/vice-stocks/#comment-4395603</link><description>In my opinion these funds are sort of dangerous and it would be better to simply invest in sound business at a LOW depressed price for the LONG TERM.
-However a quick in and out in these type of investments could yield a high return if you are lucky and get out of them before the market goes back up.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Austin</dc:creator><pubDate>Sun, 14 Dec 2008 03:04:59 -0000</pubDate></item></channel></rss>
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>TodaysFinancialNews.com LLC - Latest Comments in Vice Stocks: Investing in Sin</title><link>http://todaysfinancialnews.disqus.com/</link><description></description><atom:link href="https://todaysfinancialnews.disqus.com/vice_stocks_investing_in_sin/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Sun, 14 Dec 2008 03:05:55 -0000</lastBuildDate><item><title>Re: Vice Stocks: Investing in Sin</title><link>http://www.todaysfinancialnews.com/us-stocks-and-markets/vice-stocks/#comment-4395607</link><description>&lt;p&gt;However sorry I wanted to say that there are many investments that do the inverse of the market as well like SKF&lt;/p&gt;&lt;p&gt;&lt;a href="http://www.uinvest2.com" rel="nofollow noopener" target="_blank" title="http://www.uinvest2.com"&gt;http://www.uinvest2.com&lt;/a&gt;&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Austin</dc:creator><pubDate>Sun, 14 Dec 2008 03:05:55 -0000</pubDate></item><item><title>Re: Vice Stocks: Investing in Sin</title><link>http://www.todaysfinancialnews.com/us-stocks-and-markets/vice-stocks/#comment-4395603</link><description>&lt;p&gt;In my opinion these funds are sort of dangerous and it would be better to simply invest in sound business at a LOW depressed price for the LONG TERM.
+However a quick in and out in these type of investments could yield a high return if you are lucky and get out of them before the market goes back up. &lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Austin</dc:creator><pubDate>Sun, 14 Dec 2008 03:04:59 -0000</pubDate></item></channel></rss>